(CBCS) Certification – Medical Billing and Coding Certification

 - Control the pace you learn

-On-the-job Training Options
+On-the-job Education Options

 There are chance for medical coding specialists that have opportunities to be trained on the job.
 If you have experience in health information management or related field this may be available to you.
 But, it is up to the perspective employer.

 Medical billing and coding is an apprentice-able occupation according to the U.S. Dept. of Labor classifications.
-Registered apprenticeship programs will in most cases, provide fully paid on-the-job training programs.
+Registered apprenticeship programs will in most cases, provide fully paid on-the-job programs.
 For more resources and information for apprenticeships, contact the state or local chapter of AAPC.

 Qualities of a Successful Coder